bPlugins/audio-player-block/readme.txt

 == Changelog ==

+= 1.0.8 =
+* Performance Improvements

 = 1.0.7 =
-* Fix play pause icon not visible on iphone
+* Fix the play pause icon not visible on iPhone

 = 1.0.6 =
 * Change audio property update way.

 = 1.0.5 =
-* Pause other audio when play.
+* Pause other audio when playing.
 * Not load scripts if block is not used

 = 1.0.4 =